 Continue on separate sheets as necessary.

-NAME OF STAFF MEMBER FOR WHOM THE CONCERN IS BEING RAISED DATE(s) TIME(s) OF CONCERNING INCIDENT(s) BRIEF CONTEXT IN WHICH THE LOW-LEVEL CONCERN AROSE DETAILS OF CONCERN- CHRONOLOGICAL, PRECISE AND AS ACCURATE AS POSSIBLE Name of Staff member raising the concern Department and Role

-Time and Date
+NAME OF STAFF MEMBER FOR WHOM THE CONCERN IS BEING RAISED DATE(s) TIME(s) OF CONCERNING INCIDENT(s) BRIEF CONTEXT IN WHICH THE LOW-LEVEL CONCERN AROSE DETAILS OF CONCERN- CHRONOLOGICAL, PRECISE AND AS ACCURATE AS POSSIBLE Name of Staff member raising the Department and Role concern Time and Date Signed

-Signed

-ACTION TAKEN BY THE HEADTEACHER

-DETAILS OF INITIAL FACT FINDING CARRIED OUT

-STAFF MEMBER'S RESPONSE TO THE CONCERN RAISED

-OUTCOME/ACTION TAKEN

-This record form will be held securely in one central digital file in MSTEAMS, and monitored with the DSL on a monthly basis, along with other concerns received, to identify any potential patterns of problematic or inappropriate behaviour.

-Low Level Concern reporting will be treated as confidential as far as possible, however in certain circumstances it may be necessary to share and or disclose the information with third parties for relevant and necessary reasons.
+AC CTION TAKEN BY THE HEADTEACHER ETAILS OF INITIAL FACT FINDING CARRIED OUT ST TAFF MEMBER'S RESPONSE TO THE CONCERN RAISED Ol UTCOME/ACTION TAKEN mo nis record form will be held securely in one central digital file in MSTEAMS, and monitored with the DSL on a control on the partial patterns of problematic or appropriate behaviour. w Level Concern reporting will be treated as confidential as far as possible, however in certain circumstances it ay be necessary to share and or disclose the information with third parties for relevant and necessary reasons.

 This includes where a reporter has indicated they wish to remain anonymous.

+APPENDIX 2

+1 In cases which also involve a concern or an allegation of abuse against a staff member, see Part four of this guidance.

-APPENDIX 2 Taken from Keeping Children Safe in Education (June 2023), DfE, page 22
+Taken from Keeping Children Safe in Education (June 2024), DfE,